Comparative analysis of clinical trials in psychotherapy and pharmacotherapy for treatment of depression

 Methods: All individual trials from key meta-analyses of pharmacotherapy and psychotherapy for the treatment of depression were included in the analysis.
 Patient and trial characteristics as well as conflict of interest and risk of bias in relation to primary outcome measures were compared.
 This review was prospectively registered.

-Results: Preliminary data suggests high risk of bias and conflict of interest in both fields.
+Results: Preliminary data suggest a high risk of bias and conflict of interest in both fields.
 Key methodological differences regarded prevalence of questionnaire and self-assessment data versus psychiatric rating scales as well as different methods of analysis, which was reflected in the primary outcome measures.
 Spin and issues with trial registration were prevalent in the psychotherapy literature.

 Patient, public and/or healthcare consumer involvement: Literature on patient-identified priorities in depression research and public mental health literacy was reviewed and informed this analysis.